 Installation and Activation Fees

 Keep in mind that you may have to pay for installation and activation with Vivint.
-The company charges anywhere between $49-$199 for installation (depending on the equipment you buy), and a $99 one-time activation fee.
+The company typically charges between $99 and $199 for an installation.
 This is fairly standard for professionally installed home security systems, and it’s in-line with ADT and their installation charges.

 Now, you don’t always have to pay Vivint’s installation fee.
 The company frequently runs deals and promotions that waive the installation and activation costs.